 top of page

-Broadly speaking, I am interested in general questions of climate dynamics, with a specific focus on polar climates.
+Broadly speaking, we are interested in general questions of climate dynamics, with a specific focus on polar climates.

 A study to address this question, bridging the gap between idealized models and GCMs, called "The influence of spatial and seasonal variations on the stability of the sea ice cover" can be found here